shinyquagsire23/monado/README.md

 come up with a lot of weird hardware).
 Monado aims to be a complete and conforming implementation of the OpenXR API made by Khronos.
-The project currently is being developed for GNU/Linux and aims to support other operating systems in the near future.
+The project is primarily developed on GNU/Linux, but also runs on Android and Windows.
 "Monado" has no specific meaning and is just a name.

 ## Monado source tree